The Other Side of the Frontier: Overview

 The book recounts summaries of conditions in different areas of Indigenous life affected by colonial settlement.
-The first chapters include the most important accounts of Indigenous people’s reactions to European pastoral, urban, agriculture and missionary activities.
-These significant activities, make up the structure of Reynolds arguments regarding Aboriginal resistance to European settlement in Australia.
+The first chapters include the most important accounts of Indigenous people’s reactions to European pastoral, urban, agricultural, and missionary activities.
+These significant activities make up the structure of Reynolds arguments regarding Aboriginal resistance to European settlement in Australia.

 In following a loose chronological order, Reynolds revisits these key interactions between Indigenous people and European settlers, through which he provides evidence of Aboriginal resistance.
-To document this, Reynolds draws upon archival information on the language developed by Indigenous people to address European settlers and their activities, highlighting the gradual transition from a use of Aboriginal words to newly invaded terms indicative of the fear and resistance.
+To document this, he draws upon archival information on the language developed by Indigenous people to address European settlers and their activities, highlighting the gradual transition from a use of Aboriginal words to newly invaded terms indicative of the fear and resistance.

 The book also covers new Aboriginal tools, strategies and resources that were part of Aboriginal reaction to European settlement.
-Reynolds argues that there was not one homogenous Aboriginal response to European settlement.
+Reynolds argues that there was not one homogeneous Aboriginal response to European settlement.
 The book covers Indigenous resistance in different parts of Australia and Tasmania highlighting the most significant differences and similarities amongst them.